CNRFisheries/Survey_gap/README.md

 Spatiotemporal and Environmental Modelling.
 Front.
 Mar.
 Sci.
 9:919339.
 doi: 10.3389/fmars.2022.919339”.

-The tool atake into account the spatial mobility of the species through BIMAC tool (how far can a population go in one year and which is the mobility of the species?), the historical trends through SSA tool (what biomass do we expect in the missed hauls given the observation
+The tool take into account the spatial mobility of the species through BIMAC tool (how far can a population go in one year and which is the mobility of the species?), the historical trends through SSA tool (what biomass do we expect in the missed hauls given the observation